 The association between the parent company and its subsidiaries is influenced by factors like which entity has control over voting rights and also controlling stake in the board of directors.
 In general the primary function of a parent company is actually to supervise the activities of its subsidiaries including providing any kind of support like financial support when required.
 The regular operation of a subsidiary is looked over by its management which further reports to the parent company.

-In terms of number of subsidiaries, a parent company can have as many numbers of subsidiaries as it is required.
+In terms of the number of subsidiaries, a parent company can have as many numbers of subsidiaries as it is required.
 A parent company’s tax obligations are determined at a location where it is registered.

 A lot of promoters are not aware of the intrinsic risks connected to having a trading business and valuable assets together under one company.
 It is always suggested to split trading business and assets of a business into separate entities.
 This ensures that the assets remain untouched in case of any liability coming up from the trading business.
-There are multifold benefits of maintaining a group structure, each business depending on the type of business and industrial sector needs to be considered on case to case basis.
+There are multifold benefits of maintaining a group structure, each business depending on the type of business and industrial sector needs to be considered on a case to case basis.

 Protection of important assets: It is essential to separate trading activities into a separate entity from properties or assets so that any obligations arising out of trading activities remain independent of these assets.
 This way precious assets of the group companies are isolated from any kind of future claims coming up in relation to other businesses primarily trading businesses which are generally not backed by any inherent asset class.
 There are no tax implications for transferring assets between group companies.